spotlightpa/poor-richard/content/news/2023-09-19-SPLLOBBAN.md

 The latter, Pollack said, is closer to his ideal of a five-year gap.

 “There needs to be a firewall between public service and private gain,” Pollack said.

+<em>Correction: This article has been updated to reflect that the lobbying ban applies to public sector attorneys.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>